flatpak/flatpak.github.io/README.md

     bundle exec middleman server

 Edit the haml/scss files and commit your changes, pushing to origin/source.

 ## Deployment

-**You must be on the source branch to deploy.**

-To deploy your changes:

-    rm -rf build
-    bundle exec middleman build
-    bundle exec middleman deploy

-This will push the site from ./build into origin/master branch.
-The flatpak sysadmins then have to update the live site.
+Pushing new commits automatically causes to trigger new build and deployment on OpenShift.
+It usually takes few minutes for changes to become visible.
+Files used for build can be found in `oscp` directory.